fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 We've already did some basic settings for this plugin in the installation process, but you should do so some more configuration.

-Configure the Subscription manager via with (see :code:`t3extblog\Configuration\TypoScript\setup.txt`, look for "subscriptionManager"!
+Configure the Subscription manager via with (see :code:`/Configuration/TypoScript/Includes/Settings/SubscriptionManager.typoscript`).

 .. important::